-"Accountants look at the big picture," wrote John A. Tracy in his book Accounting for Dummies.
-Tracy explains, "[They] step and back and say, 'We handle a lot of rebates, we handle a lot of coupons.
+“Accountants look at the big picture,” explains John A. Tracy in his book Accounting for Dummies. “[They] step back and say, ‘We handle a lot of rebates, we handle a lot of coupons.
 How should we record these transactions?
-Do I record just the net amount of the sale, or do I record the gross sale amount, too?'
-Once the accountant decides how to handle these transactions, the bookkeeper carries them out."
+Do I record just the net amount of the sale, or do I record the gross sale amount, too?’
+Once the accountant decides how to handle these transactions, the bookkeeper carries them out.”

-The accounting process produces reports that bring key aspects of your business's finances together to give you a complete picture of where your finances stand and what they mean, what you can and should do about them, and where you can expect to take your business in the near future.
+The accounting process produces reports that bring key aspects of your business’s finances together to give you a complete picture of where your finances stand, what they mean, what you can and should do about them, and where you can expect to take your business in the near future.

 There is a difference between an accountant and a certified public accountant (CPA).
-Although both can prepare your tax returns, a CPA is more knowledgeable about tax codes and can represent you before the IRS if you're audited.
+Although both can prepare your tax returns, a CPA is more knowledgeable about tax codes and can represent you if you get audited by the IRS.

-Accountants generally must have a degree in accounting or in finance to earn the title.
+Accountants generally must have a degree in accounting or finance to earn the title.
 They may then pursue additional certifications, like the CPA.
 Accountants may also hold the position of bookkeeper.

 However, if your accountant does your bookkeeping, you may be paying more than you should for this service, wrote Bryce Warnes in a Bench blog post, as you pay more per hour for an accountant than a bookkeeper.